-The harmonized backbone catalogue for Central Asia presently consists of 77376 events up to 2020 and in the range 3.0<Mw<8.5 (see, e.g., Figure 4, Figure 5 and Figure 6), although minimum regional completeness is found of about Mw 4 to 4.5.
-The historical period (before 1900) is covered mostly by the EMCA catalogue, while the instrumental period has been deeply revised in this study and extended by the inclusion of new homogenous location solutions from global datasets, additional magnitude conversion relations and recent events (e.g., after 2009) from regional datasets.
+To summarize, the homogenized backbone catalogue for Central Asia presently consists in 77376 events up to 2020 and in the range 3.0<Mw<8.5 (see e.g., Figure 4, Figure 5 and Figure 6), although minimum regional completeness is found of about Mw 4 to 4.5.
+The historical period (before 1900) is covered mostly by the EMCA catalogue, while the instrumental period has been deeply revised and extended by the inclusion of new homogenous location solutions from global datasets, additional magnitude conversion relations and recent events (e.g., after 2009) from regional datasets.